abhiinavjain/Karma_Path/Readme.md

 ## Data Source

-The event mapping and relationships were derived from summaries of the Adi Parva, Sabha Parva, and Vana Parva of the Mahabharata. *(You can add more detail here about the specific translation or source text used)*.
+The event mapping and relationships were derived from summaries of the Adi Parva, Sabha Parva, and Vana Parva of the Mahabharata.

 ## Future Enhancements